top of page

 In addition to her Curanderismo practice, Grace continues to have diverse roles in community building and social justice coalitions, helping organize grassroots advocacy groups.
 In 2013, Grace led a successful social media protest to stop the Disney Corporation from trademarking the Mexican holy days known as Dia de Muertos.
 She presented on Trauma From a Practitioner's Perspective and led the Cultural & Holistic Practitioners Team during the 2019 San Diego State University Native Truth and Healing California Genocide Conference.

-She is a Kumeyaay Original Peoples Alliance member, Kanap Kuahan (Tell the Truth) Coalition, MANA de Imperial Valley, and advisor to the House of the Moon Missing & Murdered Indigenous Women+ Advocacy Training Program).
-Grace is a member of the Consciousness & Healing Initiative's Healing Practitioners Council, a member of the Academy of Integrative Health and Medicine, and serves on the Yaquis of Southern California tribal council.
+She is a Kumeyaay Original Peoples Alliance member, Kanap Kuahan (Tell the Truth) Coalition, MANA de Imperial Valley, and advisor to the House of the Moon (Missing & Murdered Indigenous Women+ Advocacy Training Program).
+Grace is a member of the Consciousness & Healing Initiative's Healing Practitioners Council, and is a member of the Academy of Integrative Health and Medicine.

 Philosophy of Care